 Focusing on education is a way to help others reach their full potential.
 Many people who value education become teachers, school administrators, or college professors.
 That road is not for everyone, however.
 In fact, many current teachers are quitting the field due to burnout, lack of support, and workplace risk.

 If you have an educator’s heart but don’t want to work in a traditional school environment, consider owning a tutoring franchise.
 Some are generalist businesses that cover every subject, while others focus on a core subject or two, such as reading or math.
 All give you the satisfaction of helping kids succeed in school.
 Want to work with adult learners?
 Consider a coaching franchise.
-Through these, you can help people develop career skills, financial literacy, or a better understanding of what matters most to them.
+Through these, you can help people develop career skills, financial literacy, or life goals.

 Bonus: depending on your specific priorities and resources, you can manage these businesses as an owner-operator (where you work directly with the clients) or as an executive owner (where you hire and support employees who do the tutoring or coaching).
 Either way, you’ll be providing a resource that makes a difference in people’s lives.